Discovery and development of triptans: Mechanism

 Triptans are specific and selective agonists for the 5-HT1 receptors.
 Sumatriptan binds to 5-HT1D receptors, zolmitriptan, rizatriptan, naratriptan, almotriptan, and frovatriptan binds to 5-HT1B/1D and eletriptan binds to 5-HT1B/1D/1F receptors.
 Triptans are believed to exert their effects through vasoconstriction, leading to reduced carotid arterial circulation without affecting cerebral blood flow, peripheral neuronal inhibition, or inhibition of transmission through second order neurons of the trigeminocervical complex.

 Receptors

 5-HT receptors are all G-protein coupled receptors (GPCR) except for 5-HT3 which is a ligand gated ion channel.
 The receptors that have been found to be involved in migraine are 5-HT1B, 5-HT1D and 5-HT1F receptors.
 5-HT1B are found in meningeal arteries, agonism of 5-HT1B causes vasoconstriction in cranial nerves.
 The 5-HT1D receptors are located primarily in the trigeminal nerve in the central nervous system (CNS).
 They are also found in vascular smooth muscles, mediating contraction.
-Agonism of 5-HT1D receptors subdues the release of inflammatory inducing nerve stimulants.
-The amino acids contributing to the binding of ligands to the receptor are aspartic acid (Asp), phenylalanine (Phe), serine (Ser), threonine (Thr), tryptophan (Trp) and tyrosine (Tyr).
-It has been shown that both 5-HT1B and 5-HT1D receptors in humans have a very similar amino acids structures which demonstrates the similarities in binding properties.
+Agonism of 5-HT1D receptors subdues the release of inflammatory mediators.
+It has been shown that both 5-HT1B and 5-HT1D receptors in humans have a very similar amino acid structures, from which the similarities in binding properties can be expected.